Accessibility statement

 What we’re doing to improve accessibility

-As part of our work to improve the accessibility of this website, we are reviewing our policy on PDFs and other methods of delivering information with a view to making them as accessible as possible.
+• It has been identified that a significant number of PDFs that do not meet accessibility guidelines and as part of our work to improve the accessibility of this website, we are reviewing our policy on PDFs with a view to making them as accessible as possible.

 Preparation of this accessibility statement

-This website was last tested on 19 September 2023 by Accessibility Monitoring Team at the Government Digital Service.
+This website was last tested on 18 September 2024 by the Digital Accessibility Centre (DAC).

 We are currently implementing changes based on this test and will update this page with new information about the improvements we make.